valtimo-platform/valtimo-documentation/release-notes/major9/09.18.0/valtimo-frontend-libraries.md

   The dependency `swagger-ui` was upgrading to `4.13.0`, which was causing issues in implementations.
 The version has now been locked to version `4.12.0`.

+* **Fix no form definition found warning message**

+  On opening a task, when a form definition could not be found, a message was shown `formManagement.noFormDefinitionFound`.
+This has now been changed in the support process start modal and the task detail modal to show a translated warning message.

 ## Breaking changes

 The following breaking changes were introduced: